-The BS2px24 was chosen for the faster speed in reading the Quadrature Encoder, which is quite difficult for a slower BASIC Stamp.
+The BS2px was chosen for the faster speed in reading the Quadrature Encoder, which is quite difficult for a slower BASIC Stamp Model.
 The download package includes the source code, schematic and BOM (in Excel format).

 The enclosure is not too important.
 I chose a metal box for grounding purposes and to help heat sink the SSR.
 You could use a plastic one just the same, though you may need to make considerations for the SSR.

 The piezo buzzer was just one I had in my parts bin.
 I think the resonant frequency was ~3kHz and 5 VDC.
 It was sufficiently loud enough for the manufacturing department to hear.
 This is not a piezo speaker, but a self-contained buzzer.
 When voltage is applied it makes sound.